 One of the biggest deceptions the enemy of our souls whispers is that we parents don’t need to tell our kids about the unpleasant parts of our story.
 Our greatest fear as moms and dads is that telling our kids about our past mistakes will encourage them to copy our behavior.

 But if we appropriately regret our past sins, as did John Newton who wrote the hymn “Amazing Grace,” then telling about our redemption will bring glory to God and will inspire our children to believe God for their own deliverance from sins.

 Our children don’t need parents who pretend to be perfect.
 The best way to invite your children to share your faith is to let them see your changed life.
 Without question we must use wisdom in what details we keep from them, what timing is best for their ages, and what warnings we might add to discourage our children from repeating our mistakes.

 Jesus told a man who was delivered from demon possession by the power of Jesus’ command, “go home and declare how much God has done for you.”
 Be a witness!
 Be an evangelist at home, telling your family and all who will listen what God has done for you.

-The Psalms repeatedly urge us to tell of His wondrous works, “not conceal them from their children, but tell to the generation to come the praises of the Lord” Psalm 78:4.
+The Psalms repeatedly urge us to tell of His wondrous works.
+Psalm 78:4 says we should “conceal them from their children, but tell to the generation to come the praises of the Lord.”
 God doesn’t mean just tell your kids about Noah and Moses, but tell the miracles of grace in your life.

 What has God done in your heart recently that you can share over dinner this week?
 What if every day your family recounted all God had done?
 Might you become a more grateful people?